QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 Let's approximate  the joint density by discretizing and mapping the approximating joint density into a  matrix.

-we can compute the discretized marginal density  by just using matrix algebra and  noting that
+We can compute the discretized marginal density  by just using matrix algebra and  noting that

 $$
 \textrm{Prob}\{X=i|Y=j\}=\frac{f_{ij}}{\sum_{i}f_{ij}}